kstenerud/bo/README.md

 Determines in which order bits and bytes are encoded:

-  * Little Endian: Lowest bit and byte comes first
+  * Little Endian (l): Lowest bit and byte comes first
-  * Big Endian: Highest bit and byte comes first
+  * Big Endian (b): Highest bit and byte comes first

 #### Print Width

 Specifies the minimum number of digits to print when outputting numeric values.
+This is an optional field, and defaults to 1.

 For integer types, zeroes are prepended until the printed value has the specified number of digits.
 For floating point types, zeroes are appended until the fractional portion has the specified number of digits.
 The whole number portion is not used and has no effect in this calculation.